ChameleonGeek/ebin-kodi/README.md

-	IP_ADDRESS=$(qry "$IP_ADDRESS" "IP Address" "Enter the IP Address for the EspressoBin") NET_MASK=$(qry "$NET_MASK" "Network Mask" "Enter the Network Mask for your network") NETWORK=$(qry "$NETWORK" "Network" "Enter the base network for the EspressoBin") BROADCAST=$(qry "$BROADCAST" "Broadcast" "Enter the Broadcast IP Address for the network") GATEWAY=$(qry "$GATEWAY" "Gateway" "Enter the gateway (router) IP Address") }
+	IP_ADDRESS=$(qry "$IP_ADDRESS" "IP Address" "Enter the IP Address for the EspressoBin") NET_MASK=$(qry "$NET_MASK" "Network Mask" "Enter the Network Mask for your network") NETWORK=$(qry "$NETWORK" "Network" "Enter the base network for the EspressoBin") GATEWAY=$(qry "$GATEWAY" "Gateway" "Enter the gateway (router) IP Address") }